As an Amazon Associate, I earn from qualifying purchases.

 After four ruined batches, I can no longer recommend Costco’s organic sugar for this recipe.

-How Long Does it Take For Christmas Fudge To Set?
+How Long Does It Take For Christmas Fudge To Set?

 This easy fudge recipe will be completely set within 45 minutes under normal kitchen conditions.
 Warmer kitchens or climates may impact the cooling time.
 That being said, many people I know prefer eating the fudge warm before it has fully cooled.
 To each their own!

-Pro Tips/Recipe Notes for Old-Fashioned Fudge
+Pro Tips/Recipe Notes

 • Use a lightweight but large(ish) saucepan.
-The first time I made this I used an enameled cast iron dutch oven and it was bonkers awkward and heavy to pour the fudge one-handed.
+The first time I made this I used an enameled cast iron Dutch oven and it was bonkers awkward and heavy to pour the fudge one-handed.
 I now use this saucepan.

 • I have tried using vegan marshmallows and while it turned out ok, the texture was not as creamy as traditional marshmallows.

-• Top it with Dehydrated Marshmallows for a fun and crispy surprise topping.
+• Top it with dehydrated marshmallows for a fun and crispy surprise topping.

-squares of fudge stacked on a white board with a canning jar of milk
+squares of fudge stacked on a white board with a canning jar of milk.

-4.97 from 27 ratings
+4.98 from 34 ratings

 Old Fashioned Fudge Recipe